alfredomartinezjr/wosostats/resources/definitions.md

 When deciding if a certain moment is a big chance, consider the following: pressure on a possessing player, position of the player, movement of the player, angle at which the player was facing the goal, position of goalkeeper, and control on the ball.

-When a big chance has occured, log `big.chances.shot.missed` if the possessing player misses the shot.
+When a big chance has occurred, log `big.chances.shot.missed` if the possessing player misses the shot.

 **Big chances dispossessed** - `big.chances.dispossessed`, `bcd`